quay/clair/Documentation/reference/config.md

 Defaults to 10.

-If a value of 0 is provided, GC is disabled.
+If a value less than 0 is provided, GC is disabled.
+2 is the minimum value to ensure updates can be compared for notifications.

 ### `$.matchers`
 Matchers provides configuration for the in-tree Matchers and RemoteMatchers.